 Not to be considered a ceremonial camp, students will gain an understanding of the land and the natural environment.

 ActivitiesPast activities and experiential learning within the course have included medicine walks, traditional teachings, nightly sharing circles, meditation, lodge building, cooking activities and outdoor workshops.

 EvaluationsStudents will be evaluated using various formats such as:

 - Student journal: Students will be required to write each day in their journal, reflecting on the previous day's activities and teachings shared by the Elders.

 - Course paper: The course paper will generally be an exploration of personal insights derived from Elder's teachings and experiential learning.

 - Student presentations: Each student will facilitate discussions on an assigned topic which relates directly to the goals and objectives of the course.

-Note: In addition to the tuition fee, the student will have to pay a materials and equipment expense upon registration.
+Note: In addition to the tuition course tuition fee, the student will have to pay a materials and equipment expense upon registration.
 As the course is offered outdoors, participants are advised to be prepared for all weather conditions.
 Once registered, a list of equipment and supplies required will be provided.